co-vid-communication/co-vid-communication.github.io/help_steps.md

 # Interested?
 Here are the steps
 [back](index.md)

+## **⚠🛑 Do not share outside of the Co:Vid development team.
+The content is under review and does not represent official positions of any entity or organization.
+This site will be updated as the project develops. **

 1. Start a team - Connect with likeminded house members or friends.
     * Connect with likeminded house members or friends.
 2. Acquire tablets